cgruver/okd4-single-node-cluster/docs/index.md

 # __OKD 4 Single Node Cluster__

+__Note: This project is being deprecated.__

+I'm moving this over to my Blog: [https://upstreamwithoutapaddle.com](https://upstreamwithoutapaddle.com)

+The new post is here: [https://upstreamwithoutapaddle.com/blog%20post/2022/01/16/Let-It-Sno.html](https://upstreamwithoutapaddle.com/blog%20post/2022/01/16/Let-It-Sno.html)

+__This project will no longer be maintained.
+I will move it to an archive soon.__

 ### ___Host setup:___

 You need to start with a minimal CentOS Stream, Fedora, or CentO-8 install. (__This tutorial assumes that you are comfortable installing a Linux OS.__)